Portland

 The City's Environmental Services Wastewater Group has set a target of 1% annual reduction in energy use compared with FY2013-14.
 To identify and implement energy efficiency projects, the Wastewater Group is actively involved in the Energy Trust of Oregon's Industrial Energy Initiative, which provides technical assistance and financial incentives to promote efficiency projects at the wastewater treatment plant.

 The City of Portland’s Columbia Boulevard Wastewater Treatment Plant captures methane to generate heat and power in a 1.7 MW cogeneration system.
 In FY 2015-16, the combined heat and power (CHP) system generated 10.6 million kWh of electricity and 3.9 MMtherms of natural gas.
-The treatment plant will also begin to capture the remaining biogas for use as renewable transportation fuel beginning in 2019.
+The treatment plant also began to capture the remaining biogas for use as renewable transportation fuel beginning in 2019.

-Last Updated: July 2021
+Last Updated: August 2023

 Energy Reduction Goal